tianshilu/QBRC-Somatic-Pipeline/README.md

 thread index somatic_mutation_result output
 ```
 ### Note:
-prerequisite in path: R; BWA; sambamba; perl (Parallel::ForkManager); samtools (version>=1.6); cnvkit; fastqc Input seuqencing files: (1) If input are fastq files, they must be 'gz' files. 'sequencing_file_1', 'sequencing_file_2' are path to fastq1 and fastq2 of normal sample; 'sequencing_file_3', 'sequencing_file_4' are path to fastq1 and fastq2 of tumor samples.
-(2) If input are bam files, use "bam /path/to/bam/files.bam" in replace of the tow corresponding fastq input files.
+* prerequisite in path: R; BWA; sambamba; perl (Parallel::ForkManager); samtools (version>=1.6); cnvkit;
+* fastqc Input seuqencing files:
+  * (1) If input are fastq files, they must be 'gz' files.
+  * 'sequencing_file_1', 'sequencing_file_2' are path to fastq1 and fastq2 of normal sample;
+  * 'sequencing_file_3', 'sequencing_file_4' are path to fastq1 and fastq2 of tumor samples.
+  * (2) If input are bam files, use "bam /path/to/bam/files.bam" in replace of the tow corresponding fastq input files.
-"thread": number of threads to use.
+* thread : number of threads to use.
 Recommended: 32
-"index": the path to the reference genome file in the reference bundle.
+* index : the path to the reference genome file in the reference bundle.
-"somatic_mutation_result": somatic mutation calling output file.
+* somatic_mutation_result": somatic mutation calling output file.
 THis is for adjusting CNV by somatic mutation VAF.
 Set to 1 to turn off this adjustment.
-"output":the output folder. it will be deleted (if pre-existing) adn re-created during analysis.
+* output :the output folder. it will be deleted (if pre-existing) adn re-created during analysis.
 The CNV calling needs at least 128GB of memory.
 ### Example
 ```